bnaucler/gambot/README.md

 `bin/build.sh all` - Builds server and tools

 ## Tool - dbdump
 Dumps the database contents to stdout
+Output of `bin/dbdump -h`:
 ```
 Usage of bin/dbdump:
   -d string